Skip to main content

 Speaker Disclosures:

-Financial: Frederic Reamer has employment relationships with Rhode Island College, Rhode Island Department of Corrections, and Providence Police Department Training Academy.
+Financial: Frederic Reamer has an employment relationship with Rhode Island College.
 He receives royalties as a published author.
 Frederic Reamer receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Frederic Reamer serves as an advisory board member of Ocean State Stories, Pell Center, Salve Regina University and an advisory editor for the Encyclopedia of Social Work Online.
+He is a volunteer with the Rhode Island Department of Corrections and the Providence Police Department Training Academy.

 Objectives